LarkspurCA/androidweardocs/suggest.rst

 Write the Notification Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Import the following packages into the Activity class for mobile:
+1. Import the the packages that support wearable apps into the handheld Activity.
+As a minimum you need the following notification and remote input packages:

   .. code-block:: java

     import android.support.v4.app.NotificationManagerCompat;
     import android.support.v4.app.NotificationCompat;
+	import android.support.v4.app.RemoteInput;

-2. Add Android Wearable functionality to a WearableExtender object, for example ShowBackgroundOnly.
+2. Add Android Wearable features to a Wearable extender object, for example ShowBackgroundOnly.

   .. code-block:: java